 The Mouthpieces for All Initiative

-These are some of the pictures of our very first international donation.
+These are some of the pictures from our first international donation.

 “Although everyone has the potential to succeed, not everyone is presented with the opportunities to do so.”